Dimcirui/Paper-Trail/README.md

-# PaperTrail – CS 5200 Final Project
+# PaperTrail – A Publication Management Dashboard

 PaperTrail is a research-publication management platform for professors, graduate students, and research groups.
 It organizes papers, collaborators, venues, funding sources, and revision history in one relational database.
 The stack is: